Sustainable Abstraction in East Anglia

 Permanent licences have no expiry date and will run in perpetuity unless the applicant applies to make changes or the Environment Agency propose to change it.
 Between 31 January and 2 March 2023, the Environment Agency served notice of their proposals to change permanent abstraction licences using its powers under Section 52 of the Water Resources Act 1991.

-The Environment Agency appreciates that businesses need time to adjust and so all changes and revocations of permanent licences will become effective in October 2024, to provide sufficient time for affected licence holders to prepare and seek alternative water supplies where necessary.
+The Environment Agency appreciates that businesses need time to adjust and so all changes and revocations of permanent licences were scheduled to become effective in October 2024, to provide sufficient time for affected licence holders to prepare and seek alternative water supplies where necessary.

 New Authorisations Applications